QTIM-Lab/dinov2_imagenet1k_example/README.md

 - Val: 3923
 - Test: 10 (I just manually loaded 10 so entered this value)

-## 6. Fix the dataset.py file (dinov2/dinov2/data/datasets/image_net.py)
+### 5.1 Fix the dataset.py file (dinov2/dinov2/data/datasets/image_net.py)

-Again, because their dataset.py (`dinov2/dinov2/data/datasets/image_net.py`) file expects the original ImageNet 1k dataset, and we want to use a tiny version so it doesn't take forever to download, we need to change 3 lines of code on that script:
+Again, because their dataset.py (`dinov2/dinov2/data/datasets/image_net.py`) file expects the original ImageNet 1k dataset, and we want to use a tiny version so it doesn't take forever to download, we need to change 3 lines of code on that script to include the image counts for each dataset:

 ![Change dataset](./docs/img/change_dataset.PNG)